SnowEx/uavsar_pytools/README.md

 You will need a [.netrc file](https://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-file.html) in your home directory.
 This is a special file that stores passwords and usernames to be accessed by programs.
 If you are already registered at either the alaska satellite facility or jet propulsion laboratory skip step 1.
 Otherwise:

 1. If you need a username and password register at [link](https://search.asf.alaska.edu/).
+Please ensure you have signed the end user agreement for Uavsar.

 2. In a python terminal or notebook enter:
 ```python